--What can you tell us about the experience?
+What can you tell us about your experience?

-Highlights for me were being able to meet people from across the bank, from first year analysts to heads of different EMEA lines of business; it was great to gain an insight into the responsibilities you could have at different stages in your career.
-Hence, it was a great networking opportunity throughout the whole week.
+Highlights for me were being able to meet people from across the bank, from first-year analysts to heads of different EMEA lines of business.
+It was great to gain insights into the responsibilities you could have at different stages in your career.
+The whole week was a great networking opportunity.

--What did the Spring Week at BofAML consist of?
-How would you explain this to someone who doesn’t know what Spring Weeks are?
+What did the Spring Week at BofAML consist of?
+How would you explain it to someone who doesn’t know what Spring Weeks are?

-I would describe the Spring Week to students with no knowledge about it as a practical insight of what life at a bank is like.
-Furthermore, it facilitates a fast track application for the summer internship as well as upscaling your CV.
+I would describe the Spring Week as a practical insight into what life at a bank is like.
+Furthermore, it facilitates a fast-track application for summer internships and also upgrades your CV.

 I found out about this opportunity from previous participants.
-Then I contacted IEU career services to build a CV and write a cover letter as required by companies for their Spring Weeks.
+Then, I contacted IEU Career Services to get some help building my CV and writing a cover letter to apply for various Spring Weeks.

-I think IE gave us a great advantage when explaining our understanding of the world in the interview process.
-The diversity at our university made it easier to give first hand insight on specific matters.
-For example, giving different views on the Indian economy from the perspective of your Indian friend/classmate and your own.
+I think IE gave us a great advantage when it came to explaining our understanding of the world in the interview.
+The diversity at IEU made it easier to give first-hand insights on specific areas.
+For example, explaining the Indian economy from both your perspective and those of your Indian friends and classmates.

-IE Talent & Careers team closely follow each of our cases through the different stages.
-From sharing details about networking events and information sessions to CV building and giving helpful advice in order to prepare for interviews and tests.
+The IE Talent & Careers team closely follow each of our cases through the different stages. from sharing details about networking events and information sessions, to CV building and giving helpful advice in preparation for interviews and tests.

--What can you tell us about the selection process: stages, tests, interviews, etc?
+What can you tell us about the selection process?

-As selection processes take place on a rolling basis, the sooner you apply the greater the chances of being selected.
-You will need to practice several tests before applying.
-During the telephone interviews make sure you are in a quiet and calm environment.
+Since selection processes take place on a rolling basis, the sooner you apply, the greater your chances are of being accepted.
+You will need to practice for several tests before applying.
+During the telephone interviews, make sure you are in a quiet, calm environment.